Measurement compatibility in multiparameter quantum interferometry: Results

-An analysis at different levels of losses $\eta_a$ and $\eta_b$ is reported in Fig.~\ref{fig3D}, illustrating the performance in terms of compatibility of different states for equal weights for the two parameters, $y=0.5$.
-For moderate loss, compatibility only shows a weak dependence on $\eta_a$ and $\eta_b$, while a decrease in transmission entails a decrease of compatibility as $N$ grows.
-Inspection of the fundamental compatibility $r_{BG}$ shows that, in the central region, compatibility is not assured for intermediate loss: this makes it relatively easier to approach the Holevo limit with a realistic measurement.
+An analysis at different levels of losses $\eta_a$ and $\eta_b$ is reported in Fig.~\ref{fig:dhd_3D} for the double homodyne measurement, illustrating its performance in terms of compatibility of different states for equal weights for the two parameters, $y=0.5$.
+For moderate loss, measurement compatibility (panel \ref{fig:dhd_3D}(a)) only shows a weak dependence on $\eta_a$ and $\eta_b$, while a decrease in transmission entails a decrease of the compatibility as $N$ grows.
+Inspection of the fundamental compatibility $r_{BG}$ (panel \ref{fig:dhd_3D}(b)) shows that, in the central region, compatibility is not assured for intermediate loss: this makes it relatively easier to approach the Holevo limit with a realistic measurement.
+A similar analysis for photon counting with respect to different values of losses is illustrated in Fig.~\ref{fig:pn_3D}.
+One can infer that, overall, this choice of the measurement offers better compatibility than homodyne, as its value remains below 1.8.
+Photon counting seems more effective in achieving the limit of HCRB in this multiparameter example.